 Among other past cases, Mr. Braceras successfully represented: (i) prominent private equity firms and their portfolio companies in post-closing and working capital disputes; (ii) food industry companies in due diligence, internal audits, and government investigations; (iii) a national pension consulting firm in connection with claims relating to the Madoff ponzi scheme; (iv) Harvard University in False Claims Act litigation; (v) several mutual fund complexes in market timing NASD, SEC, and DOJ investigations; (vi) international corporations in FCPA investigations; and (vii) pharmaceutical and medical device companies in cases involving claims of off-label marketing.

-Mr. Braceras was elected to the Council of the Boston Bar Association in 2012.
+Mr. Braceras was appointed by Massachusetts Governor Charlie Baker to be Vice Chairman of the Commonwealth’s Judicial Nominating Commission.
+He also served on the Judicial Nominating Commission chosen to help the governor fill five of the seven seats on the Massachusetts Supreme Judicial Court.
 Mr. Braceras also currently serves on the board of directors the U.S. District Court Criminal Justice Act (CJA) Panel.
 As a member of the CJA panel, he represents indigent defendants pro bono in federal criminal cases.

 In 2011, Mr. Braceras was appointed to serve on a bi-partisan committee to screen candidates for federal judgeships in the District of Massachusetts.
 Previously, Mr. Braceras served, at the request of the U.S. District Court, as a member of a Federal Magistrate Merit Selection Panel.
-He also was a member of both the Massachusetts Ballot Law Commission and the Massachusetts Judicial Nominating Commission.
+He also was a member of the Massachusetts Ballot Law Commission.

 Prior to joining Goodwin, Mr. Braceras worked as a federal prosecutor with the U.S. Department of Justice in the Criminal Division, Fraud Section.
 During his tenure with the Department of Justice, he investigated and prosecuted various complex federal crimes, including telemarketing fraud, money laundering, wire fraud, and FCPA offenses.
 While with the Justice Department, Mr. Braceras represented the United States in Mexico City in discussions with the Mexican government concerning extradition issues.
 He also prosecuted local crimes with the U.S. Attorney’s Office for the District of Columbia and bank fraud cases with the New England Bank Fraud Task Force.
 As a prosecutor, he successfully tried numerous cases to verdict.